geoserver/geoserver/doc/en/user/docs/data/raster/imagepyramid.md

 !!! note

     GeoServer does not come built-in with support for Image Pyramid; it must be installed through an extension.
-Proceed to [Installing the ImagePyramid extension](imagepyramid.rst#imagepyramid_install) for installation details.
+Proceed to [Installing the ImagePyramid extension](imagepyramid.md#imagepyramid_install) for installation details.

 An image pyramid is several layers of an image rendered at various image sizes, to be shown at different zoom levels.

-## Installing the ImagePyramid extension {#imagepyramid_install}
+## Installing the ImagePyramid extension {: #imagepyramid_install }

 1. Visit the [website download](https://geoserver.org/download) page, locate your release, and download: `pyramid`{.interpreted-text role="download_extension"}